 The School District offers its employees a deferred compensation plan in accordance with Internal Revenue Code Section 403(b).
 The plan permits all employees to voluntarily defer a portion of their salary until future years.
 The School District contributes five percent (5%) for some non-teaching positions.
 All other employees may also contribute to the plan, however, there will be no employer contributions.
-As of June 30, 2021, the District has eight (8) employees who had enrolled in the plan.
-The School District had no non-teaching employees who the School District contributes a match of five percent (5%).
-The School District had eight (8) employees who are making employee only deferrals.
+As of June 30, 2021, the District has nine (9) employees who had enrolled in the plan.
+The School District has three (3) non-teaching employees who the School District contributes a match of five percent (5%).
+The School District's covered payroll was \$157,592 and the pension contribution made by the District for the period ending June 30, 2021 was \$16,014.
+The School District had six (6) employees who are making employee only deferrals.
 Deferred compensation is not available to employees until termination, retirement, death, or unforeseeable emergency.
 The District has no liability for losses under the plan, but does have the duty of care that would be required of an ordinary prudent investor.
 All of the investments are self-directed by each employee.